-I did some analysis of the Presidential election in the state of Georgia in two installments.
-Today I’ll look at Fulton county where I live as well as the specific precincts in Alpharetta, Milton and South Atlanta where our team worked as volunteers for the Obama campaign.
+Today I dig deeper into the Presidential election results in Fulton county and specifically the precincts in Alpharetta, Milton and South Atlanta where our team of Obama volunteered worked.

 I look at the detailed county level results for the 2008 Presidential election and also try to quantify the effects of race.